hoshisabi/hoshisabi.github.io/rpg/burgess/notes.md

 * fae bargain
 * went to downfall past the bullwugs and they suggested we talk to the nobles
 * walked across boulders, one of htem took offense, "Flint", so Martauq sang an apology to him and we crossed
-* Found a building being set o nfire by animated coals, we helped the bullywug noble who was fighting them and he gave us a medal to help with talking to the king
+* Found a building being set on fire by animated coals, we helped the bullywug noble who was fighting them and he gave us a medal to help with talking to the king
 * Then ran into Clapperclaw, a strange creature with lobster claws and a gourd head, who asked us to help him find his original head which was being held by Bavlorna, he joined us
 * Then talked to the king, told him that we were looking for Bavlorna and could help him he was reading Bavlorna's Big Book of Blood
 * Took us to get attired in courtly garb (swamp stained, etc)

 ----